-Delieu consultation period
+rey information - for explanate .,

-Policy consultation period 6 December to 16 January 2022
+Policy consultation period 13 December 2022 to 31 January 2023

-Policy determined on 28 February 2022
+Policy determined on 28 February 2023

+Policy published on school website 7 March 2023

-Policy contact name and position Kevin Butlin - Director of Education
+Policy contact name and positio Rose Colpus-Fricker, Chief Operating Officer

-Amendments after determination n -
+Amendments after determination า -

-Department for Education school ol 879-3762
+Department for Education school l number 879-3762

-number

 Age range 4 to 11

 Type of school Academy primary school

 Admissions authority Plymouth CAST multi-academy trust

 Normal round intake Reception

-Published Admission Number 2 023-24 30
+Published Admission Number 20 30

-Priority for children to another s etting N/A 1
+Priority for children to another se No

-Priority for children from anothe r No
+Priority for children from another setting No

-setting

 Designated religious character Yes - Catholic Diocese of Plymouth

+Priority according to faith Yes

 Admissions catchment area No

+Entitlement to free transport fror n Yes, if this is the closest school available to home

+Plymouth City Council 1

 School uniform Yes

-Application Form www.plymouth.gov.uk/schooladmissions or with a paper form
+Application Form www.plymouth.gov.uk/schooladmissions or with a paper form available

-available by calling 01752 307469 or at

-www.plymouth.gov.uk/schooladmissions or from the school office
+by calling 01752 307469 or from the school office

-Supplementary Information For m Yes - only to be used for faith priority.
+Supplementary Information Forr n Yes - only to be used for exceptional need priority.
 See below

-Yes - only to be used for the exceptional need criterion.
+Yes - only to be used for faith priority.
 See below

-Yes - only to be used for the children of staff criterion.
+Yes - only to be used for children of staff priority.
 See below

-Key Dates Normal round
+Key Dates Normal round to Re

-When to apply ember 2022 to the National Closing Date which is 15 January 2023
+When to apply 6 November 2023 to 15 January 2024

-Decision National Offer Date which is 17 April 2023
+Decision 16 April 2024

-When to appeal 2 May 2023 or from 20 school days after the refusal, whichever is
+When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later 2

-Doodling to authorit annual later 2

-Deadline to submit appeal 31 May 2
+Deadline to submit appeal 31 May 2024

-Deadline to hear appeal 28 July 2 Key Dates In-Year ۷U2ð°
+Deadline to hear appeal

-admission
+Key Dates In-Year admission

-une 2023 for Year Groups 1 to 6
+ne 2024 for Year Groups 1 to 6

-September 2023 for Reception
+from 1 September 2024 for Reception

-O school days of an application
+Decision within 15 school days of an application

 When to submit appeal from 20 school days after refusal

-O school days of the form being submitted

-Deadilile to fleat appeal WILLIIII o school days of the form being submitted
+Deadline to hear appeal within 30 school days of the form being submitted